linnarsson-lab/adult-human-brain/README.md

 Slice the cells by pseudotime, in overlapping slices.
 On first iteration, use wide slices, then narrow them.

-Cluster each slice using e.g. affinity propagation to obtain individual components (or simply use connected kNN components?)
+Cluster each slice using e.g. HDBSCAN to obtain individual components (or simply use connected kNN components?).

 ### Refine local distances and restart

-For each cluster:
+For each cluster (node in graph):

 1. Perform gene selection
 2. Compute full pairwise distance matrix